cloyd/mapper/README.md

 6. On initial map load, and when the user selects a different region on the dropdown, pan and zoom the map so that it exactly fits all of that region's resort markers inside it
 7. After clicking on a Marker, render a tooltip containing the resort's information
 8. Cluster markers together if they overlap

+Bonus points:
+- setup redux on the page and use redux to populate the data on the page

 You have discretion to design the page however you want.
 For the purposes of the demonstration, you only have to cater for Iphone 7 and Pixel 2 mobile devices, the page does not have to work properly on desktop.
 Bootstrap is made available on the page if you wish to use any of their utility classes to assist with layout.
 You can add and use any 3rd party package you like in this project, just include them into `package.json` and run `yarn`.